 Communities that celebrate and nurture the environmentally substantial artistic talents that lead to educational and entrepreneurial success.

-2003 – BAI officially incorporates, receives federal 501(c)3 non-profit status, and registers with the NY State Bureau of Charities.
+2003 – BAI officially incorporates, receives federal 501(c)3 non-profit status, registers with the NY State Bureau of Charities and beings providing Artz Biz Kidz programming around Brooklyn, NY.

-2005 – BAI artists are contracted by the by the United States Defense Department, officially launching our Vision to Action program.
+2005 – BAI artists are contracted by the United States Department of Defense, officially launching our Vision to Action program (now called Art for Community Transformation (ACT)).
 The goal: produce illustrations designed for environmentally conscious community spaces, gathered from community input; help Urban Planners and the Army Corp of Engineers design, and develop greener, healthier, and more sustainable environments.
 The program went nationwide.

 2009 – BAI launches and holds their first Art for Seniors program.
 BAI is contracted with the NYS Dept. of Environmental Conservation-Community Justice programs to educate Bedford-Stuyvesant, Brooklyn residents about hazardous environmental factors.
 Visions of residents were captured and manuals for creating green communities were developed for broader circulation and education.